GargSidhartha/Video_Stremaing_5GMetrics/README.md

     *   Download the appropriate ChromeDriver for your Chrome browser version.
     *   Ensure you have Python 3.x installed.
     *   Run the automation script (`main.py` or similar) to launch the configuration GUI.

+## Step-by-Step Instructions for Setting Up the Environment and Dependencies

+1. **Install Python 3.x:**
+   - Download and install Python 3.x from the official website: https://www.python.org/downloads/
+   - Ensure that Python is added to your system's PATH.

+2. **Install Appium:**
+   - Install Appium using npm (Node Package Manager).
+First, install Node.js from https://nodejs.org/
+   - Open a terminal or command prompt and run the following command:
+     ```
+     npm install -g appium
+     ```

+3. **Install Appium-Python-Client:**
+   - Install the Appium-Python-Client using pip:
+     ```
+     pip install Appium-Python-Client
+     ```

+4. **Install Selenium:**
+   - Install the Selenium package using pip:
+     ```
+     pip install selenium
+     ```

+5. **Download ChromeDriver:**
+   - Download the appropriate ChromeDriver for your Chrome browser version from: https://sites.google.com/a/chromium.org/chromedriver/downloads
+   - Place the ChromeDriver executable in a known location on your system.

+6. **Set Up the Enhanced DASH Streaming Webpage:**
+   - Deploy the `index.html` file on a web server or open it directly in a web browser.

+## Detailed Instructions for Running the Project

+1. **Run the Automation Script:**
+   - Navigate to the directory containing the automation script (`automateApp/auto.py`).
+   - Open a terminal or command prompt and run the script:
+     ```
+     python auto.py
+     ```

+2. **Configure the Automation Script:**
+   - A Tkinter GUI will appear, prompting you to enter the following details:
+     - Device Name: Enter the name of your Android device (e.g., "OnePlus Nord").
+     - ChromeDriver Path: Enter the path to the ChromeDriver executable (e.g., `C:\path\to\chromedriver.exe`).
+     - Website URL: Enter the URL of the Enhanced DASH Streaming webpage (e.g., `http://localhost/index.html`).
+     - Video Playback Time: Enter the duration for video playback in seconds (e.g., "30").

+3. **Start the Automation:**
+   - Click the "Start Automation" button in the Tkinter GUI.
+   - The script will open the Chrome browser on the specified Android device, navigate to the webpage, and start video playback.
+   - After the specified playback time, the script will download the QoE report and notify you upon completion.

+## Troubleshooting

+### Common Errors and Solutions

+1. **Error: "Appium server is not running"**
+   - Solution: Ensure that the Appium server is running.
+You can start the Appium server by running the following command in a terminal or command prompt:
+     ```
+     appium
+     ```

+2. **Error: "ChromeDriver executable needs to be available in the path"**
+   - Solution: Ensure that the ChromeDriver executable is in the specified path.
+Verify the path entered in the Tkinter GUI and make sure it points to the correct location of the ChromeDriver executable.

+3. **Error: "Device not found"**
+   - Solution: Ensure that your Android device is connected to your computer and that USB debugging is enabled.
+You can check if the device is recognized by running the following command:
+     ```
+     adb devices
+     ```

+4. **Error: "Element not found"**
+   - Solution: Ensure that the Enhanced DASH Streaming webpage is accessible and that the specified URL is correct.
+Verify that the webpage elements (e.g., video player, download button) are present and correctly identified in the script.

+5. **Error: "Playback time is too short"**
+   - Solution: Increase the video playback time in the Tkinter GUI to ensure that the video plays for a sufficient duration before attempting to download the QoE report.

+6. **General Troubleshooting Tips:**
+   - Check the terminal or command prompt for detailed error messages and stack traces.
+   - Ensure that all dependencies (Python, Appium, Selenium, ChromeDriver) are installed and up to date.
+   - Verify that the Enhanced DASH Streaming webpage is functioning correctly by opening it directly in a web browser.